Nur-Howell/platform-engineering-journey/README.md

+# Platform Engineering Journey
+---
 The purpose of this repository is to document and display concepts that I have learnt and still learning over time with regards to Platform Engineering.
----

 ## Things I have done so far:

 <img src="images/ubuntu-linux.jpg" width="300">